 Windows Server 2012 brings a plethora of features built-in to the OS that once required expensive software and hardware add-on purchases.
-Several of the Windows Server 2012 improvements regard to storage capabilities.
+Several of the Windows Server 2012 improvements regard storage capabilities.
 Storage Pools combine physical disks into virtual pools to enable aggregation, expansion, and certain administrative tasks.
 Administrators can create virtual disks out of the pool’s capacity and create volumes out of those disks.
 When capacity runs low in the pool, simply add more disks to dynamically expand storage capacity.
-Storage Spaces allows Server Manager administrators to manage those disks, pools, volumes and provisioning for multiple file servers through one screen inside of Server Manager.
+Storage Spaces allows Server Manager administrators to manage those disks, pools, volumes, and provisioning for multiple file servers through one screen inside of Server Manager.
 All of these features can be enabled in all editions of Windows Server 2012, even the OEM-only Foundation edition.
 As a result, you do not need to pay almost $5000 for your Datacenter license to get these enterprise features!
 See more about Windows Server 2012 licensing here.

 “SAN” via Direct Attached Storage (DAS)

 Storage administrators using DAS can turn commodity drives into SAN-like storage.
-New features built in to Server OS are thin provision with trim support, and expansion of live volumes.
+New features built into Server OS are thin provision with trim support and expansion of live volumes.
 Previous features such as striping, mirroring, and pooling JBOD are included and easier to manage.
-Industry standard SSD, SAS, and low cost SATA disks can be used to create continuously available storage (through failover clustering) to meet business needs without investing in a separate, costly storage environment.
+Industry-standard SSD, SAS, and low-cost SATA disks can be used to create continuously available storage (through failover clustering) to meet business needs without investing in a separate, costly storage environment.
 Disks cannot be in a RAID array and added to a pool.
 Only non-RAID or RAID JBOD disks are supported.
 Server Manager will kick off a nice wizard to create the disk pool and add physical disks as desired.

 New file system

 The new file system, Resilient File System (ReFS), plays a key supporting role in Storage Spaces and continuous availability.
-It is backwards compatible with most NTFS features and includes many file system improvements.
-It supports dynamic shrink and expand tasks run on storage pools across multiple disks, automatic data verification and auto-correction, scale in extreme fashion up to ~262,144 Exabytes (>274 BILLION TB), and keeps the volume online even when the disk is corrupted.
+It is backward compatible with most NTFS features and includes many file system improvements.
+It supports dynamic shrink and expand tasks run on storage pools across multiple disks, automatic data verification, and auto-correction, scale in extreme fashion up to ~262,144 Exabytes (>274 BILLION TB), and keeps the volume online even when the disk is corrupted.
 CHKDSK speed is vastly improved as well since it scans only the corrupted blocks and not every block on the disk.
 ReFS is designed solely for file storage and cannot be used for boot drives.

 Increase bandwidth with Offloaded Data Transfer (ODX)